 Clean and wax the boat before storage.
 If your boat stays in the water, there may be a layer of growth on the bottom.
-As it dries, this debris will harden.
+This debris will harden as it dries.
 Clean, scrub, and scrape the bottom promptly when the boat is removed from the water.
 Thoroughly remove all marine growth and other foreign matter from the hull.
-Clean the inside of hull openings, thru hull fittings and scupper drains.
+Clean the inside of hull openings, thru hull fittings, and scupper drains.
 Inspect the hull bottom for damage.

 Check cleats and rails for corrosion and tightness.
-Clean all stainless steel as directed under MAINTENANCE.
+Clean all stainless steel as directed under "Cleaning" on page 6-1.
 Use a good quality metal preservative like T-9® on all metal surfaces to prevent salt water damage.
-Check all hinges for corrosion.
-Lubricate hinges as necessary.
-Check for loose silicone, hinges, and unseated gaskets.
-Replace or tighten where necessary.
-Heavy seas pounding and twisting the hull can cause leaks in your windows, doors and hatches.
+Check all hinges for corrosion - lubricate hinges as necessary.
+Check for loose silicone, hinges, and unseated gaskets; replace or tighten where necessary.
+Heavy seas pounding and twisting the hull can cause leaks in your windows, doors, and hatches.